 A splash of ice water and a mug of hot tinto welcome the day in the Cocuy.
 The mission: a three-hour hike around the lake and a walk on the El Toti glacier.
 The impact of climate change has eroded much of El Cocuy’s ice sheet.
 Only 11 square kilometers of glacier remain.
 From the grand lake, experienced hikers with crampons and ice axes can tackle peaks such as El Concavo (5,200 mts) and Pan de Azúcar (5,120 mts).

 Our stay in El Cocuy is limited as we spend the day wandering beneath the heavens within reach of the black outcrop of granite known as the Devil’s Pulpit.
 The views are breathtaking, literally.
 By midday it was time to return to the verdant pastures of the lowlands.
-As a beginner to El Cocuy, the climb left me wanting more.
+As a beginner to El Cocuy, the adventure left me wanting more.
 Maybe it was the crispness of the air, the swirling sky and the solitude I felt in the mountain.